 The Regulatory Reform (Fire Safety) Order 2005 states the following in Article 9 “The Responsible person must make a suitable and sufficient assessment of the risks to which relevant persons are exposed.
 For the purpose of identifying the general fire precautions he needs to take to comply with the requirements and prohibition imposed on him by or under this order”.
 This 5-day course will equip you with the tools and knowledge to complete fire risk assessments of all but the most complex buildings.

-Delegates who undertake the training will have the opportunity to progress to a Level 4 qualification in Fire Risk assessment provided by ABBE, a nationally and internationally recognised awarding organisation regulated by the qualification regulators Ofqual and CCEA.
+Delegates who undertake the training will have the opportunity to progress to a Level 4 qualification in Fire Risk assessment provided by ABBE, a nationally and internationally recognised awarding organisation regulated by the qualification regulators Ofqual.
 An additional fee will be payable for those delegates wishing to register for the Level 4 qualification.

 By the end of the course delegates should have a good understanding of the fire risk assessment process, relevant legislation, be able to undertake fire risk assessments and compile comprehensive, relevant fire risk assessment reports.
 They will be able to calculate occupancy levels and have an understanding of requirements of means of escape, compartmentation, fire alarm system design, emergency lighting provision and firefighting equipment etc.